 3. Affirm the Positive

-Find five things about you or your body that you are grateful for and repeat your gratitude for these things daily.
+Find five things about you or your body that you are grateful for and repeat your gratitude daily.
 I don’t get hung up around specifics (i.e. 10 times a day vs. 50 times a day).
-The only thing I know is that learning is centered on repetition, and the more you repeat something, the more it becomes accepted.
-Some people choose to do this in the form of a gratitude journal, and others prefer to make these affirmations their daily mantras, incorporating them into meditation or quiet time.
+The more you repeat something, the more it becomes accepted.
+Some people choose to do this in the form of a gratitude journal.
+Others prefer to make affirmations their daily mantras, incorporating them into meditation or quiet time.

 4. Practice ACT

 ACT stands for Acceptance and Commitment therapy.
 ACT basically espouses the following: We are culturally indoctrinated with certain thoughts.
 To try and change those thoughts is nearly impossible.
 It is much kinder, loving, and quite frankly, easier, to accept those thoughts as what they are – old cultural ideas that have just gotten in your head.
 Then you move on to commitment to change.
 Commitment to living from a kinder, gentler thought that is more aligned with what you want to believe.

 5. Practice Non-Judgment